staD020/png2prg/readme.md

 [TSCrunch 1.3](https://github.com/tonysavon/TSCrunch/) by Antonio Savona for optional crunching when exporting an image with a displayer.

-[Colfade Doc](https://csdb.dk/release/?id=132276) by Veto for the colfade tables used in the koala and hires displayers.
+[Colfade Doc](https://csdb.dk/release/?id=132276) by Veto for the color fade tables used in the displayers.

 [Kick Assembler](http://www.theweb.dk/KickAssembler/) by Slammer to compile the displayers.